jbrinkmeyer/AzureProject/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-What is the main advantage of automating configuration with Ansible?
-The machine can be recreated equally and updated easily.
+No configuration was performed manually, What is the main advantage of automating configuration with Ansible?
+The machine can be recreated and updated easily.

 The playbook implements the following tasks:
-In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
  - Increase memory available to the ELK box
  - Install docker.io
  - Install pip3